 Oftentimes, people who use heroin inject it.
-Not only do they inject it, they share needles with others in the process.
+Not only do they inject it, but they also share needles with others in the process.
 The end result with shocking regularity is the spread of serious, and sometimes even fatal, disease.

-A Meeting with Broken-Hearted Parents
+A Meeting With Broken-Hearted Parents

 The parents of the young man who died met me in the lobby of the apartment building where the couple’s son had been living up until the time of his death.
 We took a seat around a small table in the lobby and the couple explained to me the situation.

 “Our son was in his 30s,” Gene said.

 “And he had a girlfriend,” Connie added, with obvious derision.

 The couple’s son had battled drug abuse and then addiction to heroin for many years.
 He had been sharing his apartment with his girlfriend for about six months.
 The parents informed me that they paid the rent for the apartment.
 “We wanted to make sure that he always had a roof over his head.”

 They explained that a couple of days earlier they received a phone call from the police.
 Officers were at their son’s apartment.
 The police advised that it appeared their son had overdosed.
 His girlfriend and their son were both rushed to the local hospital.
 They were unable to revive their son but the girlfriend was still alive and in intensive care.